AlibabaCloudDocs/sls/intl.en-US/Pricing/Billable items and billing method.md

 # Billable items and billing method

 You are charged for all billable items in Log Service.
-For example, when you store logs, you are charged for used storage space.
-When you collect logs, you are charged for write traffic.
+For example, you are charged for used storage space when you store logs, and you are charged for write traffic when you collect logs.
 This topic describes the billable items and billing method of Log Service.

 **Note:**